When my daughter brought home a paper for a new school project, I was kinda excited for it.

 Step 4: Hang the Planets

-The first planet we placed in our solar system was the sun, by hot glue-ing it to the left side of the box.
+The first planet we placed in our solar system was the sun.
+We glued it to the left side of the box.

 One of the guidelines for this project was that the planets had to be in order based on their distance from the sun.